RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/analysis/LoopAnalyzerMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## LoopAnalyzerMover

 This Mover computes a bunch of loop-specific metrics.
-It was created as an analysis tool for [[AnchoredDesign]] but is not specific to that protocol.
+It was created as an analysis tool for [[AnchoredDesign|anchored-design]] but is not specific to that protocol.

 ```
 <LoopAnalyzerMover name="&string" use_tracer=(&bool) loops_file=(&string) >